Learn more about our Advertising Disclosure

 • Long Beach is considered to be less safe than Amarillo with a score of 41.42 vs Amarillo’s 74.69.

-Other things to consider for your Amarillo vs. Long Beach move
+Other things to consider for your Amarillo to Long Beach move

 • State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
 Before booking, ensure the moving company is officially licensed to handle your move.

-• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Long Beach without delay.
-You can select your official move date when completing the form.
+• Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Long Beach.
 Start the process here.

 • Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.